Home to Texas™

 What will my day look like during my internship?

 That really depends on the specific internship, but employers are encouraged to tailor the internship to a student’s interests where possible and to allow the student to participate in activities that are typical of a full-time staff member.
-Check out this blog series for examples of how past participants spent their time during their internships.

 Does the H2TX research course fulfill any of my academic requirements?